U 73 (of the same type as U 77) in dry dock

 However, armed with this new research, and the thought that we might be able to solve the 105 year old mystery of the U 77, we prioritised the mark for investigation and possible diving in 2020/21.
 It would be a serious undertaking though, our deepest wreck to date.
 Careful planning would be required together with work up preparations, surface support and the right weather and sea conditions.

 The 2020 season did not allow such grand adventures, but in 2021 we targeted the wreck for exploration from the surface - despite our faith in Kevin and Michael's research, we did not want to risk a dangerous dive to 100m to find an old trawler.
-We made two attempts to film the wreck from the surface using a borrowed ROV operated from the RIB - both attempts failed with no video to show, and the near loss of a £7,000 ROV.
+We made two attempts to find and film the wreck from the surface using a borrowed ROV operated from the RIB - both attempts failed with no video to show, and the near loss of a £7,000 ROV.

 However, we had better luck with a borrowed dropcam (an underwater camera and light on the end of a long cable, hooked into a surface video display).
 Naomi and Jim headed out on 2nd September in flat calm seas to make a third attempt to film the wreck.
 It was not easy but we were able to get some footage which confirmed the wreck to be of a submarine - and it can only be the U 77.